aseroff/check/README.md

 # ACTIVE BUGS
-1. Infinite scroll is fucked up again
+1. Infinite scroll still randomly fucks up on production.

 # Keep an eye on